 Online experience audits

-However, experience optimisation isn’t just about identifying and addressing the issues.
+However, customer experience optimisation isn’t just about identifying and addressing the issues.

-More than any other form of research project, it also requires impactful communication of findings and best practice back in to the organisation – particularly for those working on the front line with customers.
+More than any other form of research project, it also requires impactful communication of findings and best practice back from the customer experience consultant in to the procurring organisation – particularly for those working on the front line with customers to ensure that any strategy translates into improved customer satisfaction.

 That is why we work with professional editors, to turn experience footage in to compelling stories for stakeholder teams to work with.